Photographed on the sidelines with NBA star James Harden, Diana Day (J.D. ’07) occasionally has been confused by gossip-hungry fans for a girlfriend.

 Her big break came after Fowler Law classmate Kenny Schwarz (J.D.’05) insisted Day needed to meet his new brother-in-law: Turned out, Kenny’s sister Kristin, a pediatrician, had married Rob Pelinka — now general manager of the Los Angeles Lakers but then a player agent whose clients included Kobe Bryant.
 Before Day finished law school, she was working closely with Pelinka, eventually co-founding Landmark Sports Agency with Pelinka and Brandon Rosenthal.

 “We had a philosophy to really try to find people that were dedicated to excellence and had what I call ‘Swiss Army knife’ skills,” Pelinka said after speaking at Fowler’s 2018 Entertainment and Sports Law Symposium in March.
 “Diana, I knew, was a person of integrity who was very intelligent and had a legal mind.
 She had a good grasp of branding and marketing.
 So she had skills that I knew would be great in the sports industry.”

 When Pelinka left for the Lakers last year, Day and her colleagues became the lead agents for the agency’s clients.
 But this spring, she also left Landmark, negotiating an exit to focus on her unique vision for players’ brands.

-Recognizing and maximizing athletes’ endorsement potential is Day’s specialty, and there’s no better example than her work with the Houston Rockets’ Harden, a frontrunner for the 2017 Most Valuable Player Award who fell one victory shy of reaching the NBA Finals.
+Recognizing and maximizing athletes’ endorsement potential is Day’s specialty, and there’s no better example than her work with the Houston Rockets’ Harden, winner of the 2018 NBA Most Valuable Player Award.

 The quirky, bearded Harden is the star of ads for companies including Foot Locker, Adidas, State Farm, video-game maker Electronic Arts, and most unexpectedly, a candy, Trolli gummies.
 His annual marketing income by Forbes’ estimate: $20 million.